Lynching of William Turner

 An 18-year-old African American named William Turner was lynched on November 18, 1921, in Helena, Arkansas, for an alleged assault on a 15-year-old white girl.
-Two years earlier hundreds of African-Americans were killed during the Elaine Race Riot in Hoop Spur, a nearby community also in Phillips County, Arkansas.
+Two years earlier hundreds of African-Americans were killed during the Elaine massacre in Hoop Spur, a nearby community also in Phillips County, Arkansas.

 Incident

-Early November 18, 1921, a 15-year-old was walking to her work at the local telephone exchange when she was allegedly assaulted by William Turner.
+Early November 18, 1921, a 15-year-old girl was walking to her work at the local telephone exchange when she was allegedly assaulted by William Turner.
 Before being arrested, the brother of the 15-year-old had shot Turner in the leg.

 Lynching

 Aware of the possibility of a lynching, Sheriff Mays tried to drive Turner to Marianna, Arkansas.
 However, a group of masked white men stopped the sheriff, dragged Turner out of the car and shot him dead.
 At the same time, a separate mob stormed the jail in rear of the Phillips County Courthouse.

 As the ambulance arrived on word of the shooting a larger mob of people pulled his body from the ambulance and shot his corpse several times.
 Then to chants from the mob of "Burn the body!
 Burn the body!" his body was doused with gasoline and set on fire.
 The Black paper the St. Louis Argus reported that "after the celebrants had had their fill," they called the victim's father, August Turner, to come to the little city park to and remove his son's bullet-ridden, charred remains.